 You can de-identify data for a dataset, FHIR store, or DICOM store from within the Google Cloud console.
 For more information see De-identifying data in the Google Cloud console (DICOM) and De-identifying data in the Google Cloud console (FHIR).

-A DICOM instance contains a set of key-value metadata elements (also known as
+A DICOM instance contains a set of key-value metadata elements (known as

 deidentify operation can remove specific